Crafter-Plugins/crafter-plugins-repository/README.md

 # Crafter Plugins Repository

+This repository contains the built-in plugins provided by the Crafter team.
+These plugins are available by defaut in Crafter.

 ## Creating your own plugin

 This repository contains instructions for creating a plugin.
 The plugin will contain templates, two icons - toolbar-icon.png and node-icon.png, and a plugin-meta.yaml file.